 Priority score of 30 for SBIR

 NIDA, NEI, NCATS, NHGRI, NIAAA, NIDCD, NLM, NIBIB, NIMHD, NINR, NCCIH, FIC, NIDDK, NINDS, NIMH, NIA, NIGMS: no specific payline or no information available.

 NIA FastTrack cap with waiver is $2.8 million, down from $3.3 million.

 There are many benefits to funding from SBIR and STTR, and they can be competitive programs to access.
-Having an application that lands in the payline or impact number zone is not a guarantee of funding, of course, but it puts your life sciences organization in a good position to obtain non-dilutive funding for your project or plans.
+Having an application that lands in the payline or impact number zone is not a guarantee of funding.
+However, it puts your life sciences organization in a good position to obtain non-dilutive funding for your project or plans.

-At Grant Engine, we have experience creating applications for various funding programs, tailored to highlight why our clients are different from the rest and worthy of a grant.
+At Grant Engine, we have experience creating applications for various funding programs.
+Each grant is tailored to highlight why our clients are different from the rest and worthy of a grant.

-With our help your business will have a strong likelihood of winning a grant, getting into the payline or impact score for whichever funding institute is preferable.
+With our help your business will have a strong likelihood of winning a grant and getting into the payline or impact score for whichever funding institute is preferable.
 Contact us to learn more.